What is Diabetic Retinopathy?

-In its earliest stages, diabetic retinopathy may cause no symptoms.
+Diabetic retinopathy most often affects both eyes at the same time and in equal measure.
+In its earliest stages, Diabetic retinopathy symptoms may not appear.
 The initial symptoms may be barely noticeable or mild.
-Over time, the condition can worsen and lead to partial and then complete blindness.
-Symptoms of diabetic retinopathy include:
+Over time, diabetic retinopathy vision can worsen and lead to partial and then complete blindness.

 - Floaters or dots and dark strings in your field of vision

 - Dark or empty areas in your field of vision